-On Monday August 7th I’ll be celebrating my 70th birthday.
+On August 7th I celebrated my 70th birthday.
 What’s the connection with Hokusai’s ‘The Great Wave’?

 Well, the great 19th Century Japanese artist believed that “at the age of 61 a person’s life cycle begins again.”
 And that’s just what he did.
 He produced ‘The Great Wave’ when well in his seventies and continued making these inspirational woodblock prints into his late eighties.
-The British Museum has a wonderful exhibition of his work on right now – but you’ll have to be quick, it closes on August 13th.
-I visited the exhibition the week before last and it set me thinking.
+The British Museum staged a wonderful exhibition of his work and, when I visited, it set me thinking.

 So, I’d like to thank everyone who has made (and continues to make) my second life journey so fulfilling.
 Thanks to the community of authors and its spirit of openness and willingness to give advice to new and established writers.
 Thanks to the readers for their interest in my stories and for those very welcome reviews.
 Thanks to my wife Liz and my family for their love and understanding.
-And, though this is not so often said, thanks to Amazon for opening up the publishing business in a way that makes all this possible.
+Though this is not so often said, thanks to Amazon for opening up the publishing business in a way that makes all this possible.
 And thanks to Hokusai for his inspiration.